OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 ```
 UNION SELECT NULL
 ```
-> For oracle, need to add FROM after every NULL.
+> For oracle, need to add FROM for every SELECT.
+Use the built in DUAL table.

 ##### Number of Columns using `ORDER BY`
 > Keep changing the `ORDER BY` index until an error is recieved.